Warning: some readers may not find this tale tasteful.

 "I know how to please some females, but I want to learn more," Elfred said to Dora.
 "If you will tell me everything to do to please you, we can do it."
 She vowed that she would certainly do so and began removing her clothes.
 Although he had not thought they would couple in Marita's presence, part of his reason for coupling with Dora was to make Marita jealous, which he knew was risky, but he knew also that he had to take chances to get her to choose him as her consort.

-With only a bit of kissing and caressing beforehand, he and Dora coupled there right in front of Marita, who watched for only a very short while and then wandered off from the camp, and they had finished by the time she returned.
+With only a bit of kissing and caressing beforehand, he and Dora coupled there right in front of Marita, who watched for a while and then wandered off from the camp, and they had finished by the time she returned.
 Dora told him what to do, and it was very pleasurable for both of them as she had promised; however, he knew that, with Dora, it was only for pleasure and for his learning experience because he did not want to be her consort.
 He had discovered what he wished to know; that he could please and be pleased by other women but that something that was present with Marita was lacking with Dora.

 That night each of the three slept apart, but not far apart, from the others.
 Next day, they discussed how they would fight against the raiders, and both women decided to cover their hair so that the raiders would not see Marita's fiery red if they were spied upon.
 Later, Marita and Dora practiced their unarmed fighting, some of the practice being play-fighting against each other, which, to a viewer, was like a dance, but a single false move from either and one of them would have been killed.
 Finally, when she was resting, Dora said to Elfred, "Let me see some of your fighting moves."
 He demonstrated some of them, and she broke her own rules by telling him some of the things that looked wrong to her.
 Some were deliberately different from the way she performed them because he had to simplify the maneuvers to be able to perform them at all; however, she gave him a few helpful hints that he could incorporate to improve his skills.